When is ‘Probate’ Unnecessary in Australia?

 3) Intestacy

-When someone dies in Australia without a will, it’s referred to as having died intestate, also known as Intestacy.
+When someone dies in Australia without a Will, it’s referred to as having died intestate, also known as Intestacy.
 In this situation, a Grant of Probate is unnecessary, but the Next of Kin would need to apply to the Supreme Court for a Letter of Administration.

-Letters of Administration is also required when a deceased person leaves a will.
+Letters of Administration is also required when a deceased person leaves a Will.
 Still, the named Executors named in the last will have already passed away or are unable to act as the Executor of the deceased’s estate.

-In this case, a person known as the ‘administrator’ will apply to the Supreme Court for a Letter of Administration for legal authority to administer the deceased person’s estate instead of an executor named in the dead person’s will.
+In this case, a person known as the ‘administrator’ will apply to the Supreme Court for a Letter of Administration for legal authority to administer the deceased person’s estate instead of an executor named in the dead person’s Will.

 How do you know when Probate is required?